The Notice of Intended Marriage

 Think of the NOIM as kind of a ‘cooling off period’ – to ensure both parties to the marriage are entering into it with thought and fully informed consent.

 The NOIM is sent off to the Births Deaths and Marriages facility in the state/territory you are married in, in order for them to register your marriage.
-Your celebrant will send this off to them after the ceremony.
+Your celebrant will send this off to them after the ceremony along with other paperwork.

 And finally, the NOIM is how we, as celebrants authorised by the Attorney General’s Department, confirm your identity and your place and date of birth.
 This is important, as it is a legal union that is taking place.
 You need to be who you say you are!